bkrabach/recipe-executor/recipes/recipe_executor/components/steps/write_files/write_files_docs.md

     Config for WriteFilesStep.

     Fields:
-        files: Name of the context key holding a List[FileSpec].
+        files_key: Name of the context key holding a List[FileSpec].
         root: Optional base path to prepend to all output file paths.
     """
-    files: str
+    files_key: str
     root: str = "."
 ```